Rockies vs. Rangers Player Props Betting Odds

 Blackmon Stats

-- Blackmon has nine doubles, a triple, three home runs, 18 walks and 17 RBI (39 total hits).
+- Blackmon has put up 40 hits with 10 doubles, a triple, three home runs and 18 walks.
+He has driven in 17 runs.

 Blackmon Recent Games